yachielab/PRESUME/README.md

 **Example 1**

 Generation of ~100 sequences using GTR-Gamma model with the default parameter set without distributed computing.
+The computation will take several minutes.

 ```
 PRESUME.py -n 100 --gtrgamma default --save